DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_onbeforetaskmove_event.md - fires before a task is moved to a new position
 - api/gantt_onbeforetaskselected_event.md - fires before the user selects a task
 - api/gantt_onbeforetaskupdate_event.md - fires before the user updates a task
+- api/gantt_oncircularlinkerror_event.md - fires when the circular reference has been detected and auto scheduling is not possible
 - api/gantt_onclear_event.md - fires after all tasks were removed from the Gantt chart
+- api/gantt_oncollapse_event.md -
 - api/gantt_oncolumnresize_event.md - fires when the user is dragging the column's border to resize the column
 - api/gantt_oncolumnresizeend_event.md - fires after the user finished dragging the column's border to resize the column
 - api/gantt_oncolumnresizestart_event.md - fires before the user starts to drag the column's border to resize the column
 - api/gantt_oncontextmenu_event.md - occurs when the user clicks the right mouse button inside the Gantt chart
 - api/gantt_ondatarender_event.md - fires after data was rendered on the page
 - api/gantt_onemptyclick_event.md - fires when the user clicks on an empty space in the Gantt chart (not on tasks)
+- api/gantt_onexpand_event.md -
 - api/gantt_onganttready_event.md - fires after the dhtmlxGantt initialization is complete but the Gantt chart is not rendered on the page yet.
 - api/gantt_onganttrender_event.md - fires after the Gantt chart was rendered on the page
+- api/gantt_onganttscroll_event.md -
 - api/gantt_ongridheaderclick_event.md - fires when the user clicks on the grid's header
 - api/gantt_ongridresize_event.md - fires when the user is dragging the grid's border to resize the grid
 - api/gantt_ongridresizeend_event.md - fires after the user finished dragging the grid's border to resize the grid